 TIP 4: Take a break, and make it count.
 Breaks, especially stretch breaks are your best friend.
 Texting thumb prevention is mainly a matter of pacing yourself and taking frequent breaks from texting.
 You can also do light thumb exercises that keep the tendons supple.
 To help avoid text neck, take a stretch break, being sure to rotate your head both clockwise and counterclockwise to loosen the neck muscles.

 Also try doing exercises at your desk such as these 6 Stretches for People Who Sit at Desks (article), or thumb exercises like these (video).
 On your bathroom break, you might also want to try these carpal tunnel exercises in front of a mirror.
+And at home or in your wellness center, you can try this floor sequence for shoulders, neck, fingers, and the carpal tunnel.

 TIP 5: Try self-massage and warm water soaks.
 Use a foam roller along the base of the neck and skull to ease sore muscles.
 You can also use a golf ball!
 Rolling your thumb periodically with a foam roller can help, as this is a simple way to massage those small muscles and improve blood flow.
 You can use a small foam roller on your thumbs (top and bottom), as well as on your palms.
 Soaking your thumbs in warm water can also help to prevent inflammation.